Wife Swap (American TV series): Trading Spouses

-In early 2004, ABC announced an American version of the British show Wife Swap, to be called Trading Moms, having outbid Fox Network for the rights for the format in the U.S. In June the same year, Fox publicized a program with an almost identical format to Wife Swap titled Trading Spouses, which it began broadcasting on July 1.
+In early 2004, ABC announced an American version of the British show Wife Swap, to be called Trading Moms, having outbid Fox Network for the rights for the format in the United States.
+In June the same year, Fox publicized a program with an almost identical format to Wife Swap titled Trading Spouses, which it began broadcasting on July 1.
 ABC then reverted to the original UK title for their series, which began on September 26.
 In December 2004, RDF Media sued Fox for copyright infringement for reproducing the Wife Swap format without their permission.
 In 2008, Fox sold the rights to the show to CMT, ending the run.

 Gay swap

 In November 2005, series participant Jeffrey Bedford sued ABC for over $10 million for trading his wife for a gay man.
 He accused ABC of being dishonest, not allowing him contact with his wife and making him miss his lessons at college.
 He claimed that, when he ceased participating with the production of the episode, ABC threatened that it would not tell him his wife's whereabouts and would not pay for his wife's return home.
 An ABC spokesman revealed that the contract stated the spouse could be of either gender.
 The episode (Bedford/Leonard) never aired in the United States, though it did air in the United Kingdom on Channel 4.
-In 2007, the UK version of Wife Swap began a search for more gay or lesbian swaps.
+In 2007, the British version of Wife Swap began a search for more gay or lesbian swaps.